-Al Dente is one of those under-the-radar neighborhood joints in Budapest you hope others won't find out about so as to keep it all for yourself.
-Customers will note the Italian chatter wafting from Al Dente's open kitchen through the dining room - always a good sign fo an Italian restaurant.
-The place is an osteria-type casual eatery serving many of the Italian classics supplemented by regional food from Puglia (the chef is from Bari, the capital city of Puglia in southern Italy).
-As for Al Dente's location, you couldn't ask for a prettier setting than this quiet side street flanked by high-ceilinged pre-war buildings in Budapest's former Palace Quarter.
+Al Dente is one of those under-the-radar neighborhood restaurants in Budapest you hope others won't find out about so as to keep it all for yourself.
+It's an osteria-type casual eatery that serves Italian classics and regional specialties from Puglia (the chef is from Bari, the capital city of Puglia in southern Italy; you will note the Italian chatter wafting from the open kitchen through the dining room, which is always a good sign for an Italian restaurant).
+Al Dente is located in a charming and quiet side street flanked by high-ceilinged, pre-war buildings in Budapest's Palace Quarter.

-Al Dente also works well for breakfast, serving excellent Italian morning pastries like cream-filled bomboloni, calzone, and also panzerotto, a fried turnover from Puglia that resembles a calzone, but it's fried, not oven-baked.
-A few doors down, at 9 Krúdy Gyula Street, the same owners operate a small takeout spot ("Al Dente On The Road") specializing in a greater variety of Italian snacks and pastries including arancini, cannoli, and zeppole.
+Al Dente also works well for breakfast.
+They serve Italian morning pastries like cream-filled bomboloni, calzone, and also panzerotto, a fried turnover from Puglia that resembles a calzone, but it's fried, not oven-baked.
+A few doors down, at #9 Krúdy Gyula Street, the same owners operate a small takeout spot ("Al Dente On The Road") specializing in a greater variety of Italian snacks and pastries including arancini, cannoli, and zeppole.

 My only issue with Al Dente is their uncomfortable chairs and tables: the undersized folding chairs and flimsy tables can detract from the dining experience.